-Alpranex is a benzodiazepine (ben-zoe-dye-AZE-eh-peen).
+Alcicalm is a benzodiazepine (ben-zoe-dye-AZE-eh-peen).
 Alprazolam affects chemicals in the brain that may be unbalanced in people with anxiety.
-Alpranex is used to treat anxiety disorders, panic disorders, and anxiety caused by depression.
+Alcicalm is used to treat anxiety disorders, panic disorders, and anxiety caused by depression.

-You should not use Alpranex if you have narrow-angle glaucoma, if you also take itraconazole or ketoconazole, or if you are allergic to Alpranex or similar medicines (Valium, Ativan, Tranxene, and others).
+You should not use Alcicalm if you have narrow-angle glaucoma, if you also take itraconazole or ketoconazole, or if you are allergic to Alcicalm or similar medicines (Valium, Ativan, Tranxene, and others).

 Alprazolam may be habit-forming.
 Misuse of habit-forming medicine can cause addiction, overdose, or death.

 Do not drink alcohol while taking Alcicalm.
 This medication can increase the effects of alcohol.
 Alprazolam may be habit-forming and should be used only by the person for whom it was prescribed.
 Keep the medication in a secure place where others cannot get to it.

 Take Alcicalm XR exactly as it was prescribed for you.
 Do not take the medication in larger amounts, or take it for longer than recommended by your doctor.
 Follow the directions on your prescription label.

 Your doctor may occasionally change your dose to make sure you get the best results from this medication.

 Alcicalm XR may be habit-forming and should be used only by the person it was prescribed for.
 Alcicalm XR should never be shared with another person, especially someone who has a history of drug abuse or addiction.
 Keep the medication in a secure place where others cannot get to it.
 Do not crush, chew, or break a Alcicalm extended-release tablet.
 Swallow the tablet whole.
 It is specially made to release alprazolam slowly in the body.
 Breaking the tablet would cause too much alprazolam to be released at one time.